Outputs from Research

 Q. When is the next Research Excellence Framework?

-Although we don’t know the detail, it is likely that some core components of the existing exercise will be retained.
-This is likely to include the assessment of research outputs.
-To make the internal process more manageable and less burdensome, we will be conducting an annual output review process.
+Although we don't know all of the detail, we know that some of the core components of the previous exercise will be retained.
+This will include the assessment of research outputs.

 Q. I haven’t produced any REF-eligible outputs as yet, what should I do?

-If you need additional support to help deliver on your research objectives, please contact your line manager and/or Head of Research to discuss.
+If you need additional support to help you deliver on your research objectives, please contact your line manager and/or Head of Research to discuss.

 The output self-scoring field is optional.
 We appreciate that some staff may not be familiar with the criteria and are therefore unable to provide a reliable score.